Inventory Drivers and Utilities

 To update the resource properties stored in the Resource Manager with the current device settings:

-Right-click the switch from the Resource Explorer tree and select Configuration from the context menu to open its configuration document.
+Right-click the switch from the Resource Explorer tree and select Configuration.

 - To avoid affecting sandboxes that are using this resource, in the Internal Resources pane, right-click the resource and select Exclude from the context menu.

-- Click the Sync From Device button at the bottom of the resource document.
+- Click the Sync From Device button at the bottom.

 - When the Sync From Device process completes, in the Internal Resources pane, right-click the sub-resource and select Include from the context menu.